-In State Fiscal Year (SFY) 2014, ADOs reported that they:
+In State Fiscal Year (SFY) 2016, ADOs reported that they:

-- Helped 127 companies throughout the state relocate, expand, and grow through retention or startup. - Recruited 12 companies to locate new facilities within the state. - Supported 46 expansions of businesses. - Worked on the recruitment/expansion of five businesses. - Retained 11 businesses. - Worked with 53 startups
+- Helped 134 companies throughout the state relocate, expand and grow through retention or startup. - Recruited 28 companies to locate new facilities within the state, a 42.8 percent increase over SFY 2014. - Supported 39 expansions of businesses. - Worked on the recruitment/expansion of 11 businesses. - Retained 29 businesses. - Worked with 55 startups.

-Combined, these efforts led to 2,094.5 jobs being created and/or retained and \$485 million in private investment.
-In comparison, ADOs created and retained 2,675 jobs and supported \$455 million in private investment in fiscal year 2013.
+Combined, these efforts led to 3,465 jobs being created and/or retained and \$260.2 million in private investment.
+In comparison, ADOs created and retained 2,095 jobs and supported \$485 million in private investment in SFY 2014.